mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

 Every user:  update password
 Steps:
  1. sign in with any user except admin
  2. click the profile button at the navigation bar, the page will redirect to profile page
-   3. Click update password button, it will redirect to password update page
+ 3. Click (Reset Password) button, it will redirect to password update page
  4. enter a password and click submit
  5. Click the success alert, it will redirect to profile page
-   6. logout and try login with new password
+ 6. logout and try login with new password to see the password change